ChristinesMan/ChristineAI/README.md

 ## Software

 Her software is a python script with threads that communicate between one another, kind of like how a brain has parts.
-Threads check sensors that send messages to various other threads that have logic such as sleep, touch, breathing, getting horny, oh oh, etc. The breath thread controls the sound, outputting a constant stream of randomized discrete breath sounds and handles requests from other threads to play other sounds.
+Threads check sensors that send messages to various other threads that have logic such as sleep, touch, breathing, getting horny, etc. The breath thread controls the sound, outputting a constant stream of randomized discrete breath sounds and handles requests from other threads to play other sounds.
 She is breathing at all times.

-Sounds were taken from one source, the asmr artist SarasSerenityandSleep, chopped up, and edited.
-Very thankful for her sweet voice and hard work.
+The system is designed for **distributed deployment** - Christine's brain runs on a Raspberry Pi, while the heavy AI processing (speech recognition, text-to-speech, vector database) runs on more powerful servers.
+This allows the physical companion to be lightweight while leveraging powerful AI services.

+### Key Architectural Features
+- **Environment-based configuration**: No config files, all settings via environment variables
+- **Fail-fast validation**: System validates all configuration at startup
+- **Distributed processing**: Core AI services run on dedicated servers
+- **Memory persistence**: Long-term memory stored in Weaviate vector database
+- **Multi-LLM support**: Can switch between different AI providers
+- **Real-time audio processing**: Sophisticated voice activity detection and feedback prevention

 ## Parts list